sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 <img align="center" src="../images/class-gee/inspector_tab.png" hspace="15" vspace="10" width="200">

+## Import and Preprocess Imagery

+Now, we  import and preprocess all the `ImageCollections` we will use for our classification, including the LULC map we generated the reference data from and the satellite imagery on which we will run the model.

+Before beginning any remote sensing workflow, image preprocessing is essential.
+We have to ensure we use high quality data that represents the kind of information we need for our anlaysis.
+Many of the Image Collections in the GEE catalogue have undergone the more complex pieces of preprocessing, such as georeferencing and terrain, radiometric, and atmospheric correction.
+However, we still typically need to do the following:
+* filter for the area of interest
+* filter for the time period of interest (with consideration for seasonality and data availability)
+* filter for certain image properties (such as orbit direction or sensor angle)
+* filter for the bands of interest (with consideration for what we are trying to map)
+* calculate indices
+* smooth noisy imagery (SAR imagery)
+* mask out clouds (optical imagery)

+It is generally better to do as much filtering as we can at the beginning of our analysis to reduce the size of our data sets.
+This reduces the computational demands of the script.

 ### Elevation (DEM)

 Next, let's import elevation data, which might be particularly useful in our classification for LULC types that are strongly influence by elevation.
 We will use the Copernicus 30m resolution DEM.